lj020326/Ansible-inventory-file-examples/tests/ansible-group-priority/README.md

                 host2: {}
 ```

-Even in this case, the results are the same, the variable set in `product1` group always wins.
+Even in this example, the results are the same, the variable set in `product1` group always wins.

-Apparently even if the priority of '[override]' and all of its child groups were set to the highest, in this case, 10, that `product1` will still continue to win.
+Even if the priority of '[override]' and all of its child groups were set to the highest, in this case, 10, the 'test' variable will be set to the `product1` group and product1 will still continue to win.